OlivierLD/raspberry-coffee/PI4J.email/README.md

 ### Run the example
 This shows how to send emails, and how to _listen_ to emails, expecting a special one to stop the program.

-The example provided here assume that you have enabled the camera on the Raspberry PI, and started the script named `motion.sh` as follow:
+The example provided here assumes that you have enabled the camera on the Raspberry PI, and started the script named `motion.sh` as follow:
 ```bash
  sudo ./motion.sh &